 David began his legal career working side-by-side with a partner in the New York office of an Am Law 100 litigation firm.
 In this role, David was involved with everything from motions practice to appellate work to pro bono trials and administrative hearings.

 David has learned legal strategies from some of the best minds in the field.
 At Ifrah Law, he applies these insights towards each matter, working closely with his colleagues to identify the legal principles that will support their client’s goals.
+David continues his pro bono work, focusing on human rights and asylum issues.
 With an insider’s knowledge of how judges think and how lawyers succeed in court, David is a welcome addition to the Ifrah Law team.

 The unregulated nature of virtual currencies like Bitcoin plays a big role in their appeal.
 However, wild swings in prices in addition to the perception that these markets are subject to manipulation, make it difficult—if not impossible—for the average person to rely heavily on Bitcoin and other virtual currencies as a currency, much less as… Read More